 The Mortimer line died out in the middle of the 15th century and the castle passed to Richard, Duke of York.
 When Edward IV became king in 1461, the castle became crown property and in 1472 the ‘Council of Wales and the Marches’ was established there, with responsibility for governing Wales and the Marcher Lordships.
 At one point it was home to the boys who became the Princes in the Tower, the lost sons of Edward IV.

 In 1501 Ludlow Castle played host to Prince Arthur and his bride, Catherine of Aragon.
 Arthur, of course, was the eldest son of Henry Tudor – Henry VII of England – and would have become King Arthur on his father’s death.
 This was not to be, however.
 Five months after their November wedding, both Arthur and his bride contracted ‘the sweating sickness’, an illness that affected large swathes of the population from time to time.
-As far as I’m aware, this has never been completely explained (it seems to have been something like influenza) but could be deadly.
+As far as I’m aware, this has never been completely explained (it seems to have been something like influenza) and could be deadly.
 The 15 year old Catherine recovered but Arthur didn’t, dying in April 1502 five months short of his 16th birthday.Plaque in the floor of the Church of St Laurence.
 The prince’s body was taken to Worcester Cathedral

 Now anyone with more than a passing interest in the Tudors will know the significance of this brief sojourn at Ludlow.
 It was here that the young couple failed to consummate their vows, leaving the way open for Catherine to become the wife of her dead husband’s brother; such was Catherine’s claim, anyway.
 This was accepted at the time and she was allowed to marry her young brother-in-law, who became Henry VIII, against the rules of the Church.
 Inevitably this became extremely messy and the marriage was ultimately annulled when Henry’s eyes turned elsewhere.
 It strikes me that Catherine got off lightly, with her head still attached to her shoulders.
 The block to the left of the stairs leads to apartments used by Prince Arthur